ljsinclair/featurebase-docs/docs/sql-guide/data-types/data-type-idsetq.md

 # IDSETQ data type

-IDSETQ is a FeatureBase datatype used to set multiple ID values and associate times for each value in a single column.
+IDSETQ is a FeatureBase datatype used to associate multiple TIMESTAMP values with integer values within a single row.

 ## Syntax